Background pattern

 • and salt substitutes that contain potassium.

-• diuretics that save potassium (for example, triamterene, amiloride), potassium supplements or salt substitutes that contain potassium, other medicines that may increase potassium in your body (such as heparin, a medicine used to thin the blood to prevent blood clots); trimethoprim and co-trimoxazole, also known as trimethoprim/sulfamethoxazole, for bacterial infections;
+• potassium-sparing diuretics (such as triamterene, amiloride), potassium supplements, or salt substitutes that contain potassium, other medicines that may increase potassium levels in your body (such as heparin, a medicine used to thin the blood to prevent clots); trimethoprim and cotrimoxazole, also known as trimethoprim/sulfamethoxazole, for bacterial infections; cyclosporin or tacrolimus, immunosuppressive medicines used to prevent organ transplant rejection.

-• medicines for treating irregular heartbeat (procainamide),
+• medicines for the treatment of irregular heartbeat (procainamide),

 • baclofen (used to treat muscle stiffness in diseases such as multiple sclerosis),

-• medicines for treating gout (allopurinol),
+• medicines for the treatment of gout (allopurinol),

-• estramustine (used in cancer therapy),
+• estracytine (used in cancer therapy),

 Your doctor may need to adjust your dose and/or take other precautions: